-More importantly, HF SCS therapy may mean that TAAs may be safely offered to other types of patients who suffer from PN, such as patients whose diabetes is well controlled.
+More importantly, HF SCS therapy may mean that TAAs may be safely offered to other types of patients who suffer from PN, such as patients whose diabetes is well-controlled.
 This case series focused on patients who had nondiabetic PN.
 But diabetics compose 18-49% of all PN cases19.
-If HF SCS therapy offers the same improvements to this patient type as it does to nondiabetics, then TAA may also be an option for well controlled diabetics with PN.
+If HF SCS therapy offers the same improvements to this patient type as it does to nondiabetics, then TAA may also be an option for well-controlled diabetics with PN.
 Further study is required as there may be risk factors associated with this patient type, such as cardiovascular complications51, which means TAAs still would be unsafe, regardless of the effectiveness of HF SCS therapy.
 There are many unknowns as this technology is new, but the potential benefit it offers warrants a cautious approach and additional research.

 Conclusion

-By providing potentially disease-modifying neurological improvement, including motor strength, reflexes and sensation, HF SCS therapy diminishes the risk factors associated with PN and likely allows for a safe postoperative course following TAA.
+By providing potentially disease-modifying neurological improvement, including motor strength, reflexes, and sensation, HF SCS therapy diminishes the risk factors associated with PN and likely allows for a safe postoperative course following TAA.
 The results of this case series show that TAA is a viable treatment option for patients with PN who undergo HF SCS therapy to manage their symptoms and should no longer be considered an absolute contraindication for this population.